-What is travel insurance and why do you need it?
+What is travel insurance, and why do I need it?

-And what would it cost me if I didn’t have travel insurance?
+What would it cost me without travel insurance?

-According to the Department of Foreign Affairs and Trade (DFAT) in 2016, 168,658 Aussies travelled without travel insurance and experienced an insurable event while overseas*.
-According to DFAT, consular services were provided to over 15,000 Australians last year, with 1,667 of those involving hospitalisations; 1,238 involving theft; 1,516 deaths and 76 repatriations.
+According to the Department of Foreign Affairs and Trade (DFAT), in 2016 alone, 168,658 Aussies travelled without travel insurance and experienced an insurable event while overseas.

-If it happened to you, would you be able to afford it?
+If it happened to me, would I be able to afford it?